-Note 5 - Securities Owned and Obligations Related to Securities Sold Short
+Note 5 - Securities Owned

-The following table presents a breakdown of the Company's securities owned and obligations related to securities sold short measured at fair value as at December 31, 2022 and 2021.
+The following table presents a breakdown of the Company's securities owned measured at fair value as at December 31.

-202 22 2021

-Securities Securities Securities Securities

-owned sold short owned sold short
+2023 2022

 Debt securities:

-Canadian and U.S. federal governments 23 36,600 9,214
+Canadian and U.S. federal governments 23

-Canadian provincial and municipal governments 173 - 8,501 2,292
+Canadian provincial and municipal governments 173

-Corporate and other 107 16,435 2,109
+Corporate and other 107

-Equity securities 346 472 10
+Equity securities 450 346

-Derivative financial instruments 24 347
+Derivative financial instruments 163 24

-673 - 62,355 13,625
+613 673